 Participants specify the desired characteristics of a successor caregiver, identify safeguards to ensure the future plan will be implemented, address any outstanding future planning issues

 Participants will have the opportunity to meet with an attorney and ask questions about issues.

-*Special education training’s will occur in the future.
+*Future training’s will occur soon.
 Dates, times, and locations will be announced at a later date!*